 I’ve really caught the gardening bug!
 I love gardening.
 It’s one of the most frugal hobbies you could start on.
 You only need a patch of soil, or a few flower pots to get yourself started.

 Most vegetables you buy at the shops can be reused and regrown into fresh plants.
 Some examples include celery, tomatoes, spring onions, potatoes and lettuce.
 As long as you keep them watered, they’ll continue to produce more for you time and time again.
+You can even get free seeds to start a flowers garden.

 Not only that; but the feeling of accomplishment is always a good feeling.
 There’s nothing better than seeing the fruits of your labour (excuse the pun!) flourish into a plant.